matusm/Nmm2Bcr/README.md

 `--diff` : Use the difference of forward and backtrace scan data (when present).

-`--iso` : Force output file to be ISO 25178-71:2012 compliant (not recomended).
+`--iso` : Force output file to be ISO 25178-71:2012 compliant (not recommended, Gwyddion will currently ignore metadata).

 `--quiet (-q)` : Quiet mode.
 No screen output (except for errors).

-`--relaxed` : Allow large (>65535) field dimension.
-This is a violation of the format definition standards so the produced files might be unreadable by most evaluation software.
+`--strict` : Dissable large (>65535) field dimension.
+Keep to format definition standards.

 `--comment` : User supplied string to be included in the metadata.